MathiasHarrer/protect-website/content/en/ebert-lebenslauf/index.md

   # Homepage
   type = "widget_page"
-  headless = false  # Homepage is headless, other widget pages are not. title = "Dr. David Daniel Ebert"
+  headless = false  # Homepage is headless, other widget pages are not. title = "Prof. Dr. David Daniel Ebert"
 +++